Norway Fjords with Kids: Bergen, Flam, and the Family Cruise Alternative

 A real mom's guide to Norway's fjords with kids.
 Bergen, the Flam Railway, Naeroyfjord cruise, and why you do not need to book a cruise to see them all.

-You do not need a cruise ship to see the Norwegian fjords.
-I will say that twice because the entire travel industry is trying to convince you otherwise.
-Norway with kids can be done from a single base in Bergen, with a few day trips that hand you the same dramatic cliffs, waterfalls, and ferry rides that the cruise lines charge 4,000 dollars per person to deliver.
+You don't need a cruise ship to see the Norwegian fjords.
+I'll say it twice because the entire travel industry is trying to convince you otherwise.
+Norway with kids can be done from a single base in Bergen, with a few day trips that hand you the same dramatic cliffs, waterfalls, and ferry rides that the cruise lines charge $4,000 per person to deliver.

-This is the family Norway plan: 5 to 7 days, a cozy hotel in Bergen, the famous "Norway in a Nutshell" loop, and one or two extra adventures.
-It is one of the most visually stunning trips you can take with kids, and it has surprises that no Instagram post prepares you for - the smell of woodsmoke from old wooden houses, the way the daylight refuses to fade until 11 pm, the silence of being on a fjord at dawn.
+This is the family Norway plan we used last June: 5 to 7 days, a cosy hotel in Bergen, the famous "Norway in a Nutshell" loop, and one or two extra adventures.
+It's one of the most visually stunning trips you can take with kids, and it has surprises that no Instagram post prepares you for - the smell of woodsmoke from old wooden houses, the way the daylight refuses to fade until 11 pm, the silence of being on a fjord at dawn.

 Best Time to Visit Norway Fjords with Kids

 July and August are warmest (60 to 70 degrees) and busiest.
 June is quieter, slightly cooler, with the most reliable weather.
-September has fall colors but cooler waters and shorter days.
+September has fall colours but cooler waters and shorter days.

 How Long Do You Need?